Financial aid •

-Read this guide from Mos.com for a sample letter of extenuating circumstances for financial aid.
+Our guide to writing a sample letter of extenuating circumstances for financial aid.

-But even then, the grants, scholarships, and loan opportunities on offer sometimes simply aren’t enough to help students bridge that financial gap.
+Regardless, these grants, scholarships, and loan opportunities simply aren’t enough to help students bridge that financial gap.

-The good news is that if you’re not offered enough financial aid to pursue your studies, you’re normally able to launch an appeal.
+Want some good news?
+If you’re not offered enough financial aid to pursue your studies, you can usually make an appeal.

-By launching an appeal for more financial aid, you may be able to convince the financial aid office at your school to reexamine your financial circumstances—and potentially offer you extra cash as a result.
+By launching an appeal for more financial aid, you might convince the financial aid office at your school to reexamine your circumstances—and potentially offer you extra cash as a result.

 Believe it or not, the teams that manage most financial aid offices at US colleges are pretty understanding and willing to listen.
-If you genuinely need a higher amount of financial aid so that you can afford to go to school, it’s possible to get help.
+If you genuinely need a higher amount of financial aid to afford school, it’s possible to get help.

-If you want to successfully appeal your financial aid offer, you need to have a good reason—and although each student has their own unique financial situation, there are 4 primary reasons you may want to consider launching a financial aid appeal.
+If you want to successfully appeal your financial aid offer, you need to have a good reason—and although each student has their own unique economic situation, there are 4 main reasons you may want to consider launching a financial aid appeal.